Quantcast

 Latex Foam Mattresses

-When using 100 percent natural latex foam mattresses, the opportunities are endless.
+When using natural latex mattresses, the opportunities are endless.
 Not only do you have the advantage of a mattress that is 100 percent recyclable, but you also have the knowledge that this mattress can last 15 years or even longer before the supportive latex foam begins breaking down.
 Even so, these are a few ideas to consider for upcycling or reusing your old latex foam mattress.

 • Put it in a guest room.
 Seriously, with such a long-lasting mattress, the odds are good that your guests can get a few more miles out of your old mattress.